The role of a Technical Delegate (TD) and their training structure

 - C] Complete and pass an online Judges test and renew annually

-- D] Attend a TREC GB TD day, in person, these are normally held annually in October
+- D] Attend a TREC GB TD Conference, in person, these are normally held annually in October

-- In order to remain on the list they must attend a TREC GB TD refresher training every 3 years.
+- In order to remain on the list they must attend a TREC GB TD Conference every 3 years.

 - Only fully trained and fully signed off TREC GB TDs will be able to assess and sign off probationary and associate TDs as part of their training process.